 The Prepac Altus Plus Floating TV Stand mounts directly to your wall, and despite its lack of legs, it can still hold up to 165 pounds and TVs up to 65 inches.
 This wall-mounted TV stand comes with an innovative metal hanging rail mounting system that’s simple to assemble and can be mounted at any height.

 The Altus Stand is 58 inches wide, and it comes in four plain color options.
 It features three compartments where you can place electronics like a cable box or gaming console, and cables and power strips are concealed for a neat appearance.
-The lower shelf on the stand is made to hold DVD or Blu-ray discs, but you can also use it for general decor items, as well.
+The lower shelf on the stand is made to hold DVD or Blu-ray discs, but you can also use it for general decor items.

-Best for Small Spaces: Sand & Stable Gwen TV Stand
+Sand & Stable Gwen TV Stand

 Adjustable inner shelves